CandleLibrary/Wick/README.md

 ### Shockwave

-Wick components bind data to properties and expressions defined in double parenthasis `(( ** ))` *shockwave* containers to create dynamic behavior.
-The double parenthasis style of shockwave binding is used in part to avoid conflicting with other the popular "handlebar" `{{ ** }}` styles used in other templating libraries, allowing these libraries to be used alongside Wick.
+Wick components bind data to properties and expressions defined in double parenthesis `(( ** ))` *shockwave* containers to create dynamic behavior.
+The double parenthesis style of shockwave binding is used in part to avoid conflicting with other the popular "handlebar" `{{ ** }}` styles used in other templating libraries, allowing these libraries to be used alongside Wick.

-The shockwaves can be used in many ways to add dynamic behavior to HTML markup.
+The shockwave can be used in many ways to add dynamic behavior to HTML markup.
 First and foremost, using a shockwave in the text area of an element will allow property values of JavaScript objects to be injected into the DOM.
 The following example illustrates this process.

 > ```JavaScript
 > let componentFactory = wick.source(`<div>((name))</div>`)